-Dr. Alice Hammel is a leader in the field of students with special needs and music, and currently teaches for James Madison and Virginia Commonwealth Universities.
-She also has a large independent flute studio in Richmond, VA.
-Dr. Hammel has presented research widely and is in great demand as a clinician and guest teacher.
+Dr. Hammel is a leader in the field of students with special needs and music, and currently teaches for James Madison and Virginia Commonwealth Universities.
+She also has a large independent flute studio in Richmond, Va.
+Dr. Hammel has widely presented research and is in great demand as a clinician and guest teacher.
 She has published two books through Oxford University Press and is a contributing author to several other resources available through Oxford, NAfME and Connect for Education.

 Dr. Harvey has presented sessions at state and national music education conferences, educator in-services, and university methods classes.
 Topics for presentations have focused on the use of Kodály methods in the instrumental classroom, intonation in band, and teaching practice strategies in the ensemble rehearsal.
-Dr. Harvey is Conductor of the Wichita Falls Youth Symphony Orchestra and is an active clinician, guest conductor, judge, and freelance trumpet performer.
+Dr. Harvey is conductor of the Wichita Falls Youth Symphony Orchestra and is an active clinician, guest conductor, judge, and freelance trumpet performer.

-Berta Hickox has been teaching with the Kodály philosophy for more than 20 years, including as a musicianship teacher for the acclaimed Children’s Chorus of Maryland.
-Berta has taught workshops on creative movement, singing games, folk dancing, differentiation, and improvisation in the elementary classroom at the local, state and national level.
+Ms. Hickox has been teaching with the Kodály philosophy for more than 20 years, including as a musicianship teacher for the acclaimed Children’s Chorus of Maryland.
+Ms. Hickox has taught workshops on creative movement, singing games, folk dancing, differentiation, and improvisation in the elementary classroom at the local, state, and national level.

 She has taught in the summer Kodály courses at James Madison University, the University of New Mexico, and currently at Midwestern State University.
 She received a Master’s in Music Education with Kodály Emphasis from Holy Names University.
 Ms. Hickox currently teaches K-5 music in the Halifax Area School District in Halifax, Pa.